 After a formal discussion, the audience asked their questions of the panel, and many were of the same common thread.
 What do we need to do?
 How do we do it?
 What would the next step be?
 Organizations need to be more inclusive and not just plan a diversity event, but make diversity a part of the planning for every event.

-If any part of this article has stirred you, feel free to write me at by clicking here.
+If any part of this article has stirred you, feel free to write to me by clicking here.
 I encourage you to take action and get involved with ACE and your Creative Economy.
-For other events and more information, visit http://www.upstatecreative.org/.
+For other events and more information, visit https://www.upstatecreative.org/.

 This is a guest post contributed by a member of the ACE community.
 Guest posts do not necessarily reflect the views or represent official statements from ACE or ACE partners.